FgForrest/evitaDB/documentation/user/en/query/requirements/facet.md

 <LanguageSpecific to="evitaql,java,csharp,rest">
 And optionally the body of the facet (referenced) entity if the [`entityFetch`](#entity-fetch) requirement is specified.
-If the `IMPACT` statistics depth is requested in the facet summary, the statistics will also include the `requestImpact` calculation, which contains the following data:
+If the `IMPACT` statistics depth is requested in the facet summary, the statistics will also include the impact analysis calculation, which contains the following data:
 </LanguageSpecific>
 <LanguageSpecific to="graphql">
 And optionally the body of the facet (referenced) entity if the `facetEntity` field is specified.
-If the `impact` object is requested in the facet summary, the statistics will also include the `requestImpact` calculation, which can contains the following data:
+If the `impact` object is requested in the facet summary, the statistics will also include the impact analysis calculation, which can contains the following data:
 </LanguageSpecific>